Thomas16093/omen-fan/README.md

 - Rust made and tested on Omen 16-n0xxx series, Omen 15-dc10xxxx and Omen 15-en1xxx

 # Development status
-In progress, everything said below is not yet push on the repo
+In progress, everything said below is not yet push on the repo :
-- the gui can talk to the internal program asynchronously.
+- The gui can talk to the internal program asynchronously.
+- The program does not currently detect a fail on the async function.
-- The gui is not sized correctly and take too much space
+- ~~The gui is not sized correctly and take too much space.~~ Partially solved ( could be better )
-- Goal is to make a tray control too :
+- The goal is to make a tray control too :
     - Need to wait on Iced 14.0
     - Or migrate to Tauri